 We are required to obtain and maintain various licenses and permits and fulfill registration and filing requirements in order to operate our tutoring service business.
-For instance, a duly approved private school will be granted a private school operating permit, and shall be registered with the Ministry of Civil Affairs or its local branches as a privately run non-enterprise institution.
-In addition, learning centers of schools must make filings with the MoE or its local branches.
-As of February 28, 2017, we had 507 learning centers in operation, of which 339 learning centers offer Xueersi Peiyou small classes, 53 learnings centers offer Firstleap small classes and 8 learning centers offer Mobby small classes.
-As of May 31, 2017, 79 learning centers had not completed filing requirements for permits or registrations, which in the aggregate accounted for 9.7% of our total net revenues for the fiscal year ended February 28, 2017.
-We are in the process of preparing filings and applying for permits for these learning centers but do not expect to complete all such filings and obtain all such permits in the near term.
+For instance, a duly approved private school will be granted a Permit for Operating a Private School, and shall be registered with the Ministry of Civil Affairs or its local branches as a non-profit school or registered with the relevant local branch of the SAIC as a for-profit school.
+In addition, pursuant to the State Council Opinions 80 and relevant RPC laws and regulations, opening branches or learning centers by any after-school tutoring institution shall also be subject to registration or filing requirements.
+As of February 28, 2019, we had 676 learning centers in operation, of which 479 learning centers offer Xueersi small classes, 81 learning centers offer Firstleap small classes and 15 learning centers offer Mobby small classes.
+As of February 28, 2019, certain of our learning centers had not completed filing requirements for permits or registrations, which in the aggregate accounted for an immaterial portion of our total net revenues for the fiscal year ended February 28, 2019.

+We are in the process of preparing filings and applying for permits for these learning centers in accordance with the State Council Opinions 80 and relevant PRC laws and regulations but do not expect to complete all such filings and obtain all such permits in the near term.
+We are also considering other potential locations for certain learning centers we may have difficulty to obtain permits.
 We have been taking steps to meet these requirements, but there is no assurance that our efforts will result in full compliance given the significant amount of discretion PRC government authorities have in interpreting, implementing and enforcing rules and regulations and due to other factors beyond our control.
+However, if we fail to obtain or maintain requisite licenses and permits or fulfill requisite registration and filing requirements to operate our after-school tutoring business, including any failure to cure non-compliance in a timely manner, we may be subject to fines, confiscation of the gains derived from non-compliant operations or the suspension of non-compliant operations, which may materially and adversely affect our business and results of operations.